The Unlikely Pilgrimage of Harold Fry (film): Production

 The project was directed by Hettie Macdonald, with Kate McCullough as director of photography, production design by Christina Moore, and costume design by Sarah Blenkinsop.
 The film was produced by Kevin Loader, Juliet Dowling and Marilyn Milgrom, and was developed with Film4 and the BFI; financing was arranged by Embankment Films and provided by the BFI and Ingenious.
 It was the biggest investment made in new film by the BFI in 2021.
+Julian Broad worked on the film as a lighting technician.

 Casting

 Broadbent joined the project to play Harold in February 2021.
 Broadbent had previously also voiced the audiobook.
-He also previously worked with the author of the book when she worked as an actress, Joyce had played Perdita to his Leontes in a production of The Winter's Tale at the Crucible Theatre in Sheffield in 1987.
+He also previously worked with the author of the book when she worked as an actress; Joyce had played Perdita to his Leontes in a production of The Winter's Tale at the Crucible Theatre in Sheffield in 1987.
 Penelope Wilton joined the project in June 2021.

 Filming

 Filming took place mainly on location to match Harold's walk in the story.
 Filming began in Devon in September 2021.
 Devon filming locations included Kingsbridge, Loddiswell, South Brent, Higher Dean, Buckfast, Exeter, Tiverton and Appledore.
 Filming also took place in Bath, Somerset, and Gloucestershire, Ripley, Derbyshire as well as on the border between Wakefield and Dewsbury, and Sheffield, Yorkshire.
 Other locations include Darlington, Harrogate, South Stainey, Skipton-On-Swale, and Northallerton.